vicentepese/AT-HLA/README.md

 ### 2.2.2.
 Imputation Probabilities

 An imputation probability cut-off is performed by AT-HLA &ndash; every subject below a probability threshold will be excluded.
 This threshold is computed by locus &ndash; that is, if a subject has an HLA-A imputation probability lower than the threshold, it will be excluded in the analysis of the HLA-A locus.
-However, if the same subject has a HLA-DRB1 imputation probability higher than the threshold, it will not be excluded of the HLA-DRB1 analysis. <br>
+However, if the same subject has an HLA-DRB1 imputation probability higher than the threshold, it will not be excluded from the HLA-DRB1 analysis. <br>
 <br>
 Identically to the Input Data,  a *.csv* file in which each row corresponds to a unique subject must be provided.
 Please consider:
 - Subjects' unique identifiers must be stored in a column named *<span>sample</span>.id*.
 Such identifiers must match those of the Input Data.